DipityBV/frontender.docs/documentation/installation.md

 Sites are not installed, they are created through the API in Frontender Manager and managed through the API in Frontender Desktop.

 ### Project installation:

 1. Register your website on <a href="https://my.getfrontender.com" target="&#95;blank" rel="nofollow">my Frontender</a>.
-1. Download and install <a href="https://github.com/getfrontender/frontender.platform/archive/master.zip" target="&#95;blank" rel="nofollow">Frontender Platform</a> and <a href="https://getfrontender.com/download" target="&#95;blank" rel="nofollow">Frontender Desktop</a>.
+2. Download and install <a href="https://github.com/getfrontender/frontender.platform/archive/master.zip" target="&#95;blank" rel="nofollow">Frontender Platform</a> and <a href="https://getfrontender.com/download" target="&#95;blank" rel="nofollow">Frontender Desktop</a>.
-1. Use `composer install` to install the required dependencies in the Frontender Platform directory.
-And configure the Install.json <!-- @TODO Jasper -->
+3. Use `composer install` to install the required dependencies in the Frontender Platform directory. <a href="/install-json.html">And configure the install.json</a>
-1. Create [templates](/templates.html) -> (.twig files, .json or mongodb import)
+4. Create [templates](/templates.html) -> (.twig files, .json or mongodb import)
-*Optional*
+   _Optional_
-1. CMS/Content store connection -> Models, API credentials, Update containers
+5. CMS/Content store connection -> Models, API credentials, Update containers